Fitting Square Pegs Through Round Pipes: Unordered Delivery Wire-Compatible with TCP and TLS: Performance Evaluation

 To test Minion's impact on TCP-in-TCP effects, we made two changes to OpenVPN 2.1.4~\cite{openvpn}.
 First, we modified OpenVPN to use \ucobs instead of TCP, enabling unordered delivery of tunneled IP packets. \com{ OpenVPN's framing naturally works well with unordered delivery underneath, and the delivering the tunneled IP datagrams out-of-order only extends IP's unordered delivery properties through the tunnel. } Second, to reduce delay variance of tunneled TCP flows further, the modified OpenVPN gives tunneled TCP ACKs a higher priority than other packets.

 The experiment uses a link with $3$Mbps download and $0.5$Mbps upload bandwidth, consistent with the median speed of residential connections~\cite{internet-speed}.
-We measure the performance of a TCP connection representing a download through a VPN tunnel that also carries competing TCP connections in the upload direction.
-ACKs for the measured TCP flow thus compete for bandwidth with data from the competing flows.

-Figure~\ref{f:ackpri} shows measured throughput of the download, with TCP and \utcp, for a varying number of competing uploads.
-While \utcp does not eliminate all TCP-in-TCP effects, the reduced RTT and RTT-variance often noticeably improved performance.
+Figure~\ref{f:ackpri} shows measured throughput of a single {\em download}, with original and modified OpenVPN tunnels, for a varying number of competing {\em uploads} within the same tunnel.
+While using \utcp does not eliminate all TCP-in-TCP effects, the reduced RTT and RTT-variance noticeably improve performance.